buz321/AWS/README.md

 * You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi trailer truck.

 Note!: AWS Snow Family is 'Secure and Tamper-resistant'
+       It's important to know which situation is appropriate to use each feature.
 # Reference:
 https://explore.skillbuilder.aws